Samuel-K95/Samuel-K95/README.md

 -->
 - 🔭 I'm currently working on Problem Solving and Web Development
-- 👯 looking to collaborate on opensource projects related to software delvelopment.
 - 💬 Ask me about Problem Solving and **Python**
 - 📫 How to reach me: You can reach me on Telegram ↗ [@Samuel](https://t.me/sami_g95)